MerabetKhaled1/river-temperature-prediction/README.md

 ## Data

-The dataset `STATION-S04-DUNAJEC.xlsx` must be placed in the project root.
+The dataset `STATION01.xlsx` must be placed in the project root.
 It includes two sheets:
 - `TRAINING`: Training data
 - `VALIDATION`: Testing data

-Columns used:
-- `AL`: Feature input
-- `AM`: Target temperature

 ## Usage